luisdiogo2071317/azure-docs.pt-pt/articles/app-service/containers/tutorial-nodejs-mongodb-app.md

 ## <a name="create-production-mongodb"></a>Criar produção do MongoDB

-Neste passo, vai criar uma base de dados do Cosmos configurado com a API de MongoDB, no Azure.
+Neste passo, vai criar uma conta de base de dados com a API do Azure Cosmos DB do MongoDB.
 Quando a aplicação for implementada no Azure, utiliza esta base de dados na cloud.

 ### <a name="create-a-resource-group"></a>Criar um grupo de recursos